-Ms. Maxson is in her fifth year teaching at Fairlawn.
+Mrs. Maxson is in her eighth year teaching at Fairlawn.
 Previously, she taught English and Latin for six years at Lehman Catholic High School in Sidney.
 She holds an Associate Degree in Dance from Sinclair Community College, a Bachelor's Degree in Creative Writing from Wright State University, and a Master's Degree in Education from Wright State University.
-She is excited to be teaching English, coaching the Academia team, working as a Muse Machine Advisor, and directing the fall play and musical.
-Ms. Maxson is also a licensed ZUMBA instructor and believes as teachers it is our mission "to help our students by inspiring lifelong learning, advancing knowledge, and strengthening the community."
+She is excited to be teaching English, directing the drama department, coaching the Academia team, coaching the JustWrite team, and working as the Muse Machine advisor.
+Mrs. Maxson is also a licensed ZUMBA instructor and believes as teachers it is our mission "to help our students by inspiring lifelong learning, advancing knowledge, and strengthening the community."

 Summary of Courses:

 ENG 9 (Freshmen English): This course is designed to help students improve reading, writing, and presentational skills as outlined by Ohio Department of Education.
 Students will focus their reading on short stories, poetry, a novel, a play, informational texts, and other media.
 Students will also be engaged in different types of activities to help all students learn at their best abilities and their progress will be monitored by a variety of methods which include, but are not limited to: quizzes, tests, essays, journals, participation, projects, etc. Students are required to keep a bound composition book throughout the year and read one outside book within their Lexile ranges.